Topological Properties of Neumann Domains: the number of Neumann domains

-The relations above motivate the study of the degree of extremal points even if just in the distributional sense.
+where the right inequality holds as each Neumann line emanating from an extremum ends at a saddle point and each saddle point is connected by Neumann lines to at most four different extremal points.
+The relations above motivate the study of the extremal points valencies even if just in the distributional sense.

 Finally, let us discuss the asymptotics of the Neumann domain count.
-Numerical experiments suggest that the number of Neumann domains goes to infinity as $\la\rightarrow\infty$.
+The existence of subsequences of eigenfunctions whose nodal count goes to infinity was recently proved \cite{GhoRezSar_gafa13,JunZel_arxiv13,JunZel_arxiv14}.
+In \cite{GhoRezSar_gafa13} it was done for the arithmetic case and in \cite{JunZel_arxiv13,JunZel_arxiv14} it was shown for a class of non positively curved manifolds.
+From corollary \ref{cor:Neumann_count_bdd_by_nodal_count}, we conclude that in these cases there exists a subsequence of eigenfunctions whose Neumann domain count goes to infinity as well.
+Furthermore, numerical experiments suggest that the number of Neumann domains goes to infinity as $\la\rightarrow\infty$.
 This is the case even for sequences of eigenfunctions for which the number of nodal domains is bounded (see for example figure \ref{fig:Stern-Example} which describes the well-known example by Stern given in \cite{CourantHilbert_volume1}).
 However, the statement above does not hold for all metrics.
 There are known examples of metrics on the torus constructed by Jakobson and Nadirashvili \cite{JakNad_jdg99}, which have subsequences of eigenfunctions corresponding to eigenvalues $\la\rightarrow\infty$ with uniformly bounded number of critical points.
-As the saddle points in this example are non-degenerate ones \cite{Jakobson_private}, exactly four Neumann lines are connected to each saddle and the boundedness of number of saddles implies that also the number of Neumann domains for these subsequences is uniformly bounded.
+As the saddle points in this example are non-degenerate ones \cite{Jakobson_private}, the boundedness of number of saddles implies by \eqref{eq:upper_bound_for_Neumann_count} that the number of Neumann domains for these subsequences is also uniformly bounded.
 In other words, eigenfunctions corresponding to arbitrarily high eigenvalues might have a small number of Neumann domains.